 Quality – Fantastic quality.
 Governors raffle tag harvested out of this unit in 2016.
 Lots of mature rams.

 Success Rate – Archery success is low, mainly due to the terrain.
-Rifle success has been great, but I know some of the recent rifle hunters and they are mostly a bunch of assassins.
+Rifle success has been great, but I know some of the recent rifle hunters and they are not weekend warriors when it comes to sheep hunting.

 Unit S47 is very comparable to S11 and S17 on the density and quality front, but is more forgiving in terms of a hunter’s physical requirements.